storj/storj/docs/design/storagenode-graceful-exit.md

 	- Option 1.
 Leave the transferred piece as garbage on the new node.
 The GC process will take care of it.
 	- Option 2.
 Once the exiting node sends the proof of transfer to the satellite, the satellite can check if the segment of this piece is still in the pointer db.
 If it was deleted, the satellite can send a delete request to the new node.
 - What happens if a piece is deleted when the piece is in the process of being transferred from the exiting node to other node in the network?
+- How long is too long for a storage node to exit?
+- What is an acceptable failure rate for exiting nodes?